 Building a personal brand doesn't always work out for journalists, however.
 In the case of Keith Olbermann, who left MSNBC, and Glenn Beck, who left Fox, their brands ultimately clashed with their respective channels.

-After leaving a major channel, the journalist's personality may transcend, but Folkenflik says a big consequence of leaving is a smaller audience and perhaps less influence.
+After leaving a major channel, a journalist's brand could become self-sustaining, but Folkenflik says a big consequence of leaving is a smaller audience and perhaps less influence.
 The Wrap, an online publication, interviewed people in TV and advertising who said those types of people are no longer indispensable.

 "I think what we're seeing is a recalibration of the relationship of journalists with the media institutions that employ them," Folkenflik says.
 "I think that calibration also brings with it certain tensions between the identities of the news organizations and those of the individual journalists themselves."